mjc136/ConDev/Wa-Tor/README.md

 <h1>Wa-Tor Simulation</h1>
 <p>
-  This project simulates a simplified Wa-Tor world ecosystem using Go and the Ebiten game engine.
+  This project simulates a simplified Wa-Tor world ecosystem using <strong>Go</strong> and the <strong>Ebiten</strong> game engine.
 The simulation showcases interactions between fish and sharks on a toroidal grid.
 </p>

 <hr>